 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The introductory section, the supplementary information section, the statistical section, and the state and federal compliance information section are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is not a required part of the basic financial statements.
-The supplementary information listed in the supplementary section (pages 63 to 119) and the information on pages 179 to 184 in the state and federal compliance information section have been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
-The information in the introductory section, the supplemental information section have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
-The information in the introductory section, the supplemental information section have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
-The information in the introductory section, the supplemental information section have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we express no opinion on it.
+The supplementary information listed in the supplementary section (pages 63 to 119) and the information on pages 179 to 184 in the state and federal compliance information section have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The information in the introductory section, the supplemental information section, the statistical section, and pages 186 to 188 in the state and federal compliance information section have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we express no opinion on it.